edeno/vis-paper/src/Materials-Methods.md

 ## Materials and Methods

 ### Design
 A set of tools is only as useful as the number of people that can use them.
-We decided that each visualization should adhere to a set of design principles to make them maximally useful to both the users of the visualizations and developers of visualizations based on our toolkit.
+We decided that each visualization should adhere to a set of design principles to make them maximally useful to both the users of the visualizations and developers of visualizations based on our toolkit [@sherif_brainbrowser_2015].
 To that end, our approach is to create interactive visualizations that are:

 1. **Shareable** --- so others can easily view the visualizations online or in print.
 2. **Modular** --- so the visualizations can be used independently or linked together to provide an integrated view of an electrophysiological dataset.